polyadic/funcky-money/README.md

 * [x] Rounding is done at the end of every evaluation according to the rounding strategy.
 * [x] The user can use arbitray rounding function, he just needs to implement the AbstractRoundingStratgey.
 * [x] We do not round a Money on construction only on evaluation.
 You can create a 0.01m Money even if the precision is 0.1m.
+* [ ] Money distribution has a precision member, use that instead of the contrived Precision on Rounding.

 ### Decisions

 * We construct `Money` objects only from `decimal` and `int`.
 The decision how to handle external rounding problems should be done before construction of a `Money` object.